GordonPmnt/test/README.md

 This creates an "input" tag, with a random classname and CSS code attached.

 - Exercise2: use the url to give launchpad id param to the function.
+This id is given as param to the mongo query.

+- Exercise3: use form inputs to give args to the function.